duong030699/Sale-Analysis/README.md

 All 12 csv files in "Sales_Data" directory is original data which contains NaN values, missing data...
 The errors are detected in all of the columns.

 All_data.csv is the complete file after processing error removal.

+## Inspiration
+The idea for this project is from Pandas-Science-Tasks from a Youtuber named Keith Galli.
 #